ricko2001/Genealogy-scripts/RM -Run SQL/ReadMe.txt

 *  OPTIONAL Move the unifuzz64.dll file to the working folder

 *  Edit the RM-Python-config.ini in the working folder to specify the location of the RM file.
+If you named it TEST.rmtree, you're already done.
    To edit, Open NotePad and drag the ini file onto the NotePad window.

+*  Database modification statements should usually be followed by a SELECT changes(); statement to display how many rows were changed.

 *  Double click the RunSQL.exe file to run the utility.

-*  Examine the Report file.
+*  Examine the Report file that was displayed in NotePad.

 *  Open the database in RM and review the changes.